hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 ## Exercise 5

 Make a GET request to the server's `/number-list` endpoint using `axios`.
+This request will return a list of numbers encoded as a JSON array.

+Extract the data out of the promise returned by axios with `.then`.

-Write a program to extract the array of numbers from the response (the response is encoded as json) and sum them all up.
+Inside the callback in the `.then`, write a program to extract the array of numbers from the response.
+Then, sum them all up to produce a total.
 Use `console.log` to print out the result to the console.

 #### Optional next steps
 - Try doing something else to the numbers - maybe subtract them instead of adding them?